Operation Vulindlela report sets out priorities for 2023 first quarter

 The government is forging ahead with its plan to implement a feed-in tariff and tax incentive for rooftop solar panel owners by the end of the first quarter of 2023.

-The operation’s key goals include scaling up supply of electricity and water, efficient transport, reducing the cost of data and improving the quality of digital communications, and a new visa regime to attract skills and also grow tourism.

-Four new reforms have been added aimed at creating an appropriate legislative framework for hemp and cannabis, enabling the devolution of passenger rail functions to local government, titling reform for low-cost housing and the development of a fit-for-purpose procurement regime for state-owned entities.

-Earlier this year Ramaphosa announced temporary measures to resolve the country’s energy crisis.
+Earlier in 2022, Ramaphosa announced temporary measures to resolve the country’s energy crisis.
 These included subsidising households and businesses to install roof solar panels.

-There is also a plan to table the National Water Resource Infrastructure Agency Bill in parliament and establish a water partnerships office to improve investment in water resources.
+Then there is a plan to table the National Water Resource Infrastructure Agency Bill in parliament and establish a water partnerships office to improve investment in water resources.

 TimesLIVE